Anti-bullying Week – 16th - 20th November

 The data submitted is, to the best of the University’s knowledge:

-We have a range of statistics, facts and figures and other information (including NSS actions) on our website.
+We have a range of statistics and other information (including NSS actions) on our website.

 In line with the Equality Act 2010 and the specific duties within the Act, we have produced and published Equality Objectives linked to the data produced and show how we intend to work towards 'promoting equality and removing barriers to achievement'.